-The remote hills of Uttarakhand in north west India are not the easiest to get to, but herein lies their attraction.
+The remote hills of Kumaon in north west India are not the easiest to get to, but herein lies their attraction.
 Far removed from the hustle and bustle of the modern world, the clear air, wide open spaces and absolute peace will put a spring in your step and an eagerness to explore.
-Gentle hikes in the Kumaon afford outstanding views of magnificent snow-capped peaks and staying in local houses you get to experience village life in the foothills of the Indian Himalaya.
+Gentle hikes in Kumaon afford outstanding views of magnificent snow-capped peaks and staying in local houses you get to experience village life in the foothills of the Indian Himalaya.